Safety

 The bicarbonate solution you drink during the test is a standard pharmaceutical-grade preparation.
 Sodium bicarbonate is commonly used as an antacid and has a well-established safety profile.

-The Heidelberg capsule works differently.
-It's tethered throughout the procedure.
-It's mechanically retrieved.
-There's no adhesive.
+The Heidelberg capsule is tethered throughout the procedure.
+It’s mechanically retrieved.
+There’s no adhesive.
 No component is ever left unattended in your body.

 That’s not a new feature.
 That’s how it’s always been designed.